 I have so many but, if I had to choose, my favourite moment during an event would have to be the smiles on all the faces, the joy that comes from that instant gratification of running an event and knowing the ladies are having the ultimate experience with Feminite.

 Do you have any cringe-worthy moments from an event you’d like to share with our readers?

-I’m sure all events have cringe-worthy moments, where something out of your control could possible go wrong, but what I have found is that each new event is a learning experience and that you should always have a back-up plan in place.
+I’m sure all events have cringe-worthy moments, where something out of your control could possibly go wrong, but what I have found is that each new event is a learning experience and that you should always have a backup plan in place.
 A good example would be weather conditions – be prepared for every situation to avoid the unexpected issues.

 Being a woman who believes in celebrating women, are there any women in your life you consider role models?

 I really do believe we [women] should celebrate and empower each other and share our successes as well as our failures so we can all learn from one another.